ucam-department-of-psychiatry/camcops/docs/source/administrator/server_config_file.rst

 Which ID number type should be considered the "internal" (primary) ID number?
 If specified, only tasks with this ID number present will be exported.

-- Must be specified for HL7 messages.
+- Must be specified for HL7 v2 and FHIR messages.
 - May be blank for file and e-mail transmission.
 - For (e.g.) file/e-mail transmission, this does not control the behaviour of anonymous tasks, which are instead controlled by INCLUDE_ANONYMOUS_ (see